 Found and Lost Pets

 If you have lost your pet or found a pet who is lost, check the Town’s Facebook page for posts about animals that have been picked up by the Community Peace Officer.
-Animals found by the Town are held for 72-hours excluding Sundays and are then taken to the Central Alberta Humane Society and managed under their policies.
+Animals found by the Town are held for 72-hours excluding Sundays and are then taken to the Town’s animal control contractor and managed under their policies.

 About Impounded Dogs